iturdikulov/notes/english language.md

 ---
-title: English language
 date: 2023-03-06
+draft: true
+sr-due: 2023-03-22
+sr-ease: 209
+sr-interval: 1
 tags:
 - definition
 - inbox
-draft: true
-sr-due: 2023-03-22
-sr-interval: 1
-sr-ease: 209
 ---

+# English language

 > English is a language that started in Anglo-Saxon England.
 It is originally
 > from Anglo-Frisian and Old Saxon dialects.
 English is now used as a global